nelioyann/frontend-stories/src/pages/style-guide.md

 <div data-layout="box stack" data-props="noBorder">

 ### Ordered list standalone

-Ordered list will be displayed horizontally until the number of items exceed 3 (in which case they are rendered as a normal list).
+Ordered list will be displayed horizontally until the number of items exceed 3 (in which case the rest collapses in a column).

 1. Cats
 2. Dogs